iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 [Version control](https://en.wikipedia.org/wiki/Version_control) has become a staple in software engineering because it allows effective collaboration on source code.
-This means having a change history to go back (commits), developing features in parallel (branching), assisted merging, peer-reviews (pull requests), tagging key revisions, etc. Imagine if we could use these features in data modeling!
+This means having a change history to traverse (commits), developing parallel features (branching and merging), peer-reviews (pull requests), release management, etc. Imagine using these features for data engineering and machine learning!

 Unfortunately, versioning tools like [Git](https://git-scm.com/) are designed to handle small text files.
 And while other assets can exist in the repository,